 Disclaimer: The information contained in this document is for general informational purposes only.
 The information in this document is not legal advice.
 All information is provided in good faith.
 However, we make no representations or warranties of any kind, expressed or implied, regarding the accuracy or completeness of any information.

 The following document outlines several security practices that are recommended for those looking to protect their information and improve their security profile.
-If you have any questions, please contact [email protected] for further information.
+If you have any questions, please email Exodus Support at [email protected] or visit the messenger (purple chat icon in the bottom-right corner) to start a chat.

 Need a crypto wallet that gives you full control of your assets?
 You can download Exodus here.